Kay13051976/tic-tac-toe/README.md

 ![CI Python Linter Check run.py page](documentation/run_py_page_ci_python_linter_check.png)
   ## Bugs
    - Solved bugs
   The TicTacToe game does not loop because it places the while loop method in the wrong position.
-The while loop method has been placed in the bottle of the run.py page to make it work.
+The while loop method has been placed in the bottom of the run.py page to make it work.

-   - The instruction content displayed the wrong literacy rule, so I have fixed it by using the f-string instead of the escape character
+   - The instruction content in the instruction method displayed the wrong literacy rule, so I have fixed it by using the f-string instead of the escape character

    ![instruction content without f-string](documentation/instruction_without_fstring.png)